lgnonato/Timber-Chain/README.md

 - tqdm 4.64.1
 - plotly 5.9.0

+To run the demo, simply open the file `Timber Chain Demo Notebook.ipynb` in a Jupyter Notebook and run the cells.

 A complete description of what a _Timber Trade Network_ and the _k most likely supply chains_ are can be found in the paper:

 _L.G.
 Nonato, V. Russo, B. Costa, F. Moreno-Vera, G. Toledo, O. de Jesus, R. Vieira, M. Lentini, J. Poco, and L.G.
 Nonato.